Is it Better to Offer Buffet or Full Service on Thanksgiving?

 What is your target market?

-The simple fact is that if your restaurant is ordinarily a buffet restaurant then you should likely continue that type of service with the Thanksgiving Dinner.
+If your restaurant is ordinarily a buffet-style restaurant then you should proobably continue that type of service with your Thanksgiving Dinner.
 It is what customers expect from you.
 If, however, you are a sit-down, full service establishment, then you might not have the same success with a buffet.
-Many people view buffets in a different light than they view full-service and It could impact on what you need to charge and the clientele you will attract.
+Many people view buffets in a different way than they view full-service and It could impact on what you need to charge and the clientele you will attract.

 Do you have the right equipment?